hardwario/bc-website/content/doc/basics/quick-tutorial.en.md

 ## Creation of the wireless network

 Currently it is possible to create a wireless network with a star topology.
 The middle of the star is the device called the **gateway** which handles communication to all wireless nodes.
-Gateway can be **Core Module** or **USB Dongle**.
+Gateway can be **Core Module** or **Radio Dongle**.

 All other wireless devices we call as a **node**.